firlevapz/factorialhr/README.md

 Python adapter to use the factorialhr api and automate sign tasks.

+## Configure env file
+Easiest to configure to create a `.env` file with the cookie from your browser session copied there with `FACTORIAL_COOKIE=...`

 ## Configure settings file
 Configuring the settings file we can use the `main.py` to automatically sign the work of today (default)